A formal algebraic approach for the quantitative modeling of connectors in architectures: Weighted subalgebras

 \subsection{The Weighted Algebra of Synchrons}

 Let $P$ be a set of ports.
-We consider the subalgebra of $wAC(P)$ generated by restricting its syntax to synchrons.
-The resulting algebra over $P$ and $K$ is called weighted Algebra of Synchrons, and is denoted by $wAS(P)$. \begin{defin} Given a set of ports $P$, the syntax of the weighted Algebra of Synchrons ($wAS(P)$ for short) over $P$ and $K$ is defined by:
+We assign to each port $p \in P$ a unique weight from $K$, denoted by $k_{p}$.
+Then we consider the subalgebra of $wAC(P)$ generated by restricting its syntax to synchrons.
+The resulting algebra over $P$ and $K$ is called weighted Algebra of Synchrons and is denoted by $wAS(P)$. \begin{defin} Given a set of ports $P$, the syntax of the weighted Algebra of Synchrons ($wAS(P)$ for short) over $P$ and $K$ is defined by:

-where $p\in P$, $\sigma$ denotes a synchron element, and $\zeta\in wAS(P)$. \end{defin} The weighted operators ``$\oplus$'' and ``$\otimes$'' are the weighted union operator and the weighted fusion operator, respectively, from the syntax of the $wAC(P)$.
-Obviously, we get that Proposition \ref{assoc}\ref{synch-assoc}, which was proved in the previous section, holds for $wAS(P)$.
-Hence, the subalgebra satisfies the associativity property of weighted fusion with respect to the synchron typing operator.
-Furthermore, $wAS(P)$ satisfies Proposition \ref{propos3} for $\alpha=0$ and $\beta=0$.
+where $p\in P$, $\sigma$ denotes a synchron element, and $\zeta\in wAS(P)$. \end{defin} The weighted operators ``$\oplus$'' and ``$\otimes$'' are the weighted union and the weighted fusion operator, respectively, from the syntax of $wAC(P)$.
+Obviously, we get that Proposition \ref{assoc}\ref{synch-assoc} holds for $wAS(P)$, hence the subalgebra satisfies the associativity property of weighted fusion with respect to the synchron typing operator.
+Furthermore, $wAS(P)$ satisfies Proposition \ref{propos3}, for $\alpha=0$ and $\beta=0$.
+Intuitively, part a) implies that when we apply the synchron typing operator twice to a $wAS(P)$ connector, then the inner typing can be omitted, part b) expresses that the synchron of the weighted union of two $wAS(P)$ connectors coincides with the weighted union of their respective synchrons, and parts c) and d) indicate that the weighted union and weighted fusion operators, respectively, satisfy the commutativity property for the synchron typing operator.

-\hide{ Observe that by dropping the brackets in the elements of $wAS(P)$ we obtain an isomorphism with $wAI(P)$\hide{, since both algebras of weighted terms satisfy associativity property}.
-Particularly, the function $\left| \cdot \right|:wAS(P)\to wAI(P)$ where $\big|\left[ \zeta \right]\big|=\left| \zeta\right|$, is obviously a bijection and satisfies the properties of homomorphism function.
-Specifically, by the definition of semantics of the algebra we have